 5. Not the Best for Allergy Sufferers

 With a cordless vacuum, you may come into dust more often than you would with a regular vacuum.
 This is for several reasons.
 One, you’re going to contact the dust bin a lot more since it needs to be emptied more often.
 They also aren’t the best at trapping dust and retaining allergens, which are vital factors that people who suffer from allergies need to consider to have the best quality of life possible.
 It is estimated that a cordless vacuum can only suck up 41% of the dust from a carpet, but corded vacuums can capture as much as 70 percent.

 Cordless vacuums tend to be the ideal option for people who have smaller homes.
 They also work well if you don’t have a lot of carpet in your home or have a bit of trouble using a heavier vacuum cleaner.
 Otherwise, they aren’t always the best option.
 If you have a large house and need to clean several rooms, it isn’t the most effective at picking up dust or cleaning for long periods, as we mentioned before.
 So these factors are something that you will want to consider.

 7. On the More Expensive Side

 Lastly, if you’re on a budget, cordless vacuums might not be your friend.
-They are on the more expensive side due to their extreme convenience (not needing to plug them in anywhere).
+They are more expensive due to their extreme convenience (not needing to plug them in anywhere).

 This doesn’t mean that you should avoid cordless vacuums altogether.
-If you need something small and light to clean a smaller space, then it’s a great option for you.
+If you need something small and light to clean a smaller space, then it’s an excellent option for you.
 Otherwise, you will want to consider these downsides before investing in a cordless vacuum for your home.